 The Kresy, as Poles call their eastern borderlands, were never homogeneous.
 Latin Rite Catholics worshipped alongside Greek Catholics and Orthodox believers; Polish noble families lived among Ukrainian peasants.
 The Second World War and its aftermath reshuffled these populations, but the churches remain—witnesses to a complexity that enriches the faith of those who pilgrimage here.

-At the nearby Sanctuary of Our Lady of Łukawiec, a miraculous Marian image continues to draw pilgrims who venerate Mary under a title that predates the modern borders.
+At the nearby Sanctuary of Our Lady of Łukawiec, a miraculous Marian image draws pilgrims who venerate Mary under a title that predates the modern borders.
 For those seeking to understand Catholic Poland's eastern frontier, Lubaczów offers an encounter with living history.

 📜 History & Spiritual Significance